HKCOTA/TinyBoy-2/README.md

 * NonCommercial — You may not use the material for commercial purposes.

 * ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+# TinyBoy Projects are also using the hardware and firmware following projects:

+## Melzi Projects
+* using MKS's Melzi clone board, which is license under GPL 2.0.
+It is possible to ask MKS to get the board design.

+## Marlin Firmware project
+* which is license under GPL.
+You can get the forked source from [https://github.com/wanleung/Marlin-TinyBoy/](https://github.com/wanleung/Marlin-TinyBoy/).